yusufocaliskan/music-player/README.md

 # music-player
-A new stayled music player.
+A new styled music player that used React Native to create it.